rgalanakis/robgforpps/_pages/one-city.md

 {% include sectionstart.html alt=1 first=1 %}
 # One City Policies

+My platform is called **One City**.
+I believe that, to get out of the multipronged crises we are in, **we must act with urgency and creativity across our school, city, and county governments.**

 Schools play a central role in our society.
 We cannot treat them like a vacuum.
 The problems facing PPS, the City of Portland, and urban America in general, are all connected.